 As long as you have already applied for admission to the program, you may submit your portfolio online anytime after the online submission system opens for the year.

 Applications are submitted through ApplyAlberta.
 Check MacEwan's How to Apply page for the steps in the application process.

-1. Create your portfolio and statement of intent
+2. Create your portfolio and statement of intent

+Your portfolio and statement of intent are your opportunity to present your skills, experience, goals, and why you wish to study with us.
+Admission to the program is competitive.
 Your portfolio will be evaluated by the program application assessment committee, which is responsible for determining your readiness for the Fine Art program.
 The committee looks for:

 A basic understanding of composition, colour, tone and perspective